-4.1.
-Methodology
+4.1 Methodology

-Using MediaBench benchmarks and Strata, we investigated the overhead of full and partial image decompression on SPARC/Solaris 9.
+Using several MediaBench benchmarks and Strata, we investigated the overhead of full and partial image decompression on SPARC/Solaris 9 platform.
 To ensure good compression ratios with CodePack, we changed the uncompressed symbol sizes to 13 and 19 bits to correspond with immediate boundaries in the SPARC instruction set.

 To conduct experiments, we developed a simulator that models decompression overhead and the fragment cache.
-We used a simulator to make it easier to vary the size of the FC\$.
+We used a simulator to make it easier to vary the size of the fragment cache.
 The simulator accepts an input trace of fragment addresses that is collected from Strata.

 The simulator models the fragment cache and the memory management policy to determine the instructions fetched due to fragment cache misses.
 The simulator keeps track of uncompressed and compressed fragments that are fetched based on the execution trace to model the performance overhead of decompression.
 The decompression overhead from the simulator is added to the execution time of a benchmark with Strata (no decompression) to compute estimated run-time.
-While this approach has some error, it is accurate enough to investigate the tradeoffs associated with code decompression in Strata.
+While this approach has some error, it is accurate enough to investigate the trade-offs associated with code decompression in Strata.

-The experiments used a 4 KB, 8 KB and 32 KB fragment cache.
+In the experiments, we used a 4 KB, 8 KB and 32 KB fragment cache.
 The 32 KB cache fully captured the working set of all benchmarks to represent an unconstrained cache.
 All fragment caches are fully associative and use LRU.
 To get enough space, our memory manager will evict fragments after the one being replaced as needed.
 We did not model the overhead of cache management because we are interested only in how decompression overhead varies with full and partial image compression.

-4.2.
-Results
+4.2 Results

 The first set of results that we consider is the compression ratio for full and partial image compression.
-Table 1 lists the compression ratio for full image compression and the number of instructions excluded from compression for partial image compression.
-Column 1 lists the benchmark, column 2 lists the number of instructions in the uncompressed binary, column 3 lists the compression ratio for full image compression (as a percentage), and the remaining columns list the number of instructions excluded from compression for partial image compression with hotness thresholds of 1%, 5%, and 10%.
-From the table, the compression ratio for full image compression is 54.1-56.2%, which is similar to CodePack on the PowerPC.
+Table 1 reports the compression ratio for full image compression and the number of instructions excluded from compression for partial image compression.
+The first column lists the benchmark, the second column lists the number of instructions in the uncompressed binary, the third column lists the compression ratio for full image compression (as a percentage), and the remaining columns list the number of instructions excluded from compression for partial image compression with hotness thresholds of 1%, 5%, and 10%.
+From the table, the compression ratio for full image compression varies from 54.1 to 56.2%, which is on par with CodePack for the PowerPC.